kudoamine/Toggle-Loudness-Equalization/README.md

 ### Usage:
 - Open the software the first time to select the right audio device and set the settings.
-- Open the software to toggle the Loudness Equalization
+- Open the software after to toggle the Loudness Equalization

 If you want change the audio device later, delete the Settings.ini, then open the software.